Zaozzz/zaozzz.github.io/index.md

 - Student Member of CCF and SDAAI
 - Reviewer of Transactions on Knowledge and Data Engineering（CCF-A, JCR-Q1, TOP, IF=10.4）、ICME 2025 (CCF-B, CORE-A)、AVSS 2025 (CORE-B)
-- Core Developer od Huawei Ascend Community
+- Core Developer of Huawei Ascend Community

 ---